citrix/workspace-windows-ccm-sdk/docs/index.md

-# Programmers guide to Citrix CCM SDK
+# Programmers guide to Citrix Common Connection Manager SDK for Citrix Workspace app for Windows 1808

 CCM (Citrix Common Connection Manager) SDK provides APIs that are used to obtain the session information.
 The information is used in a custom application to modify the appearance.